Becoming Sidelined: Understanding the Grief Process

 by Christine Pinalto

 Permanently sidelined athletes can expect to go through a grieving process as they adjust to their new reality of life beyond their sport.
-Research shows that most sidelined athletes experience the same stages of grief.
 Understanding what an athlete can expect to experience when coping with the loss of his/her sport can be a powerful piece of knowledge, both for the athlete and the athlete's family.
+While it is important to understand that everyone’s path is unique and each sidelined athlete should be treated as an individual, there are some common components of the grief and transition process described by many sidelined athletes.
+(Keep in mind, these are components, not necessarily sequential stages.)

 Shock- Initial paralysis at hearing the bad news